 Tiffany is a VISUAL artist, WORDSMITH, and DREAMER.

-Tiffany currently lives and works in the San Francisco Bay Area where she serves as a faculty member at the Community School of Music and Arts in Mountain View, CA where she specializes in courses on drawing, illustration, and printmaking.
+Tiffany currently lives and works in the San Francisco Bay Area where she serves as a faculty member at the Community School of Music and Arts, specializing in courses on drawing, illustration, and printmaking.
 She has worked as a freelance illustrator and studio assistant at Printfresh, Deb Chaney Editions, and Parsons the New School for Design’s Printmaking department.
 She holds a MFA from the Maryland Institute College of Art in Illustration Practice and a BA in Gender & Women's Studies and Psychology from the University of California, Berkeley.
 Prior to her artistic career, she served as a reproductive health counselor at a community health clinic in Oakland, CA.